• Home

 Now bug out bags cover the ground between the get home bags and INCH bags (which is a very broad range).

-You get to decided what to put in your bug out bag based on your survival goals and needs.
+You can decide what to put in your bug out bag based on your survival goals and needs.

 For instance, if you have a bug out location figured out, maybe you built your bug out bag to get you from Point A to Point B fast.

-Whether that’s a 30-mile hike or a 90-mile hike, you still have a specific amount of time and distance that your bug out bag was built to support.
+Whether that’s a 30-mile or 90-mile hike, you still have a specific amount of time and distance that your bug out bag was built to support.

 However, INCH Bags are built specifically to support an ongoing wilderness survival plan.

-Instead, you intend to live the life of a survival nomad and need a bag that can support this effort.
+Instead, you intend to live the life of a survival nomad and need a bag to support this effort.

-Now that we have a sense of the differences between these three bags, let’s discuss a few of the specific differences between bug out bags and INCH bags.
+Now that we understand the differences between these three bags let’s discuss some specific differences between bug out bags and INCH bags.

 Main Differences Between Bug Out Bags and INCH Bags